speedstarkiwi/kawaii-compiler/README.md

 # important(again)!

 stop asking us for addresses. if we dont want to provide, we **wont**. simply look up address tutorials.

+# edits

+4/20 - switched to `getstate` instead of lua state.